Daejarn Asi: 2023

 In round 15 of the 2023 NRL season, Asi made his club debut for Parramatta in their 32-12 victory over arch-rivals Canterbury.
 He played a total of ten matches for Parramatta in the 2023 NRL season as the club finished 10th on the table.

 2024

 In round 6 of the 2024 NRL season, Asi was called into the Parramatta team for their match against North Queensland.
 He scored his first try for the Eels and kicked a field goal in the clubs 27–20 victory.
 Asi made a total of 14 appearances for the club filling in for the injured Mitchell Moses as they finished 15th on the table.
 On 11 September, it was announced that Asi would be departing the Parramatta club after not being offered a new contract.

 In September, Asi was linked with a move to the Castleford Tigers in the Super League, who were looking to replace departing halfback Jacob Miller.
 On 30 October, Castleford announced Asi would join from 2025 on a two-year contract.

 2025

-Asi played 27 matches for Castleford in the 2025 Super League season as the club finished 11th on the table.
+Asi made 28 appearances for Castleford in the 2025 season as the club finished 11th on the table.

+2026

+Asi scored his first try of the season for Castleford against Toulouse Olympique in round 15, and was named in the Super League team of the week.
+He scored a try in Castleford's comeback win against Leeds Rhinos in round 19, fending off four defenders to power over the line.